alnoki/AAAAAA/doc/setup/concepts/tools.rst

 ********

-:xref:`Anaconda` contains a collection of :ref:`packages <conda:concept-conda-package>` that are free to download and use.
+:xref:`Anaconda` contains a collection of :ref:`software packages <conda:concept-conda-package>` that are free to download and use.
 The base :xref:`Anaconda` collection has way more :ref:`packages <conda:concept-conda-package>` than :term:`AAAAAA` require, so you can use :std:doc:`Miniconda<conda:user-guide/install/index>` to acess only the ones that you need

-You can manage these :ref:`packages <conda:concept-conda-package>` using :std:doc:`conda <conda:index>`, a command-line
+You can manage these :ref:`packages <conda:concept-conda-package>` using :std:doc:`conda <conda:index>`, a command-line configurator that automatically checks dependencies and maintains compatibility between :ref:`packages <conda:concept-conda-package>`.
-style configurator that automatically checks dependencies and maintains compatibility. :ref:`conda:concept-conda-package` can be downloaded from different :ref:`conda channels <conda:channels-glossary>`
+:ref:`conda:concept-conda-package` can be downloaded from different :ref:`conda channels <conda:channels-glossary>`

+A list of common :term:`AAAAAA` usage examples is at :ref:`conda procedures <conda-procedures>`

-The :ref:`documenting <setup-documenting>` setup instructions describe how to :std:doc:`create <conda:commands/create>` a new :ref:`conda environment <conda:concept-conda-env>`, called :term:`a6`:
+The :ref:`developer setup <setup-dev-environment>` describes how to :std:doc:`create <conda:commands/create>` a new :ref:`conda environment <conda:concept-conda-env>`, called :term:`a6`:

 .. glossary::

    a6
-      A :ref:`conda environment <conda:concept-conda-env>` that contains all the necessary :ref:`packages <conda:concept-conda-package>` that
+      A :ref:`conda environment <conda:concept-conda-env>` containing all
-      :term:`AAAAAA` needs
+      the :ref:`packages <conda:concept-conda-package>` that :term:`AAAAAA`
+      require

       .. tip::

          :ref:`conda-import-a6` requires less commands than the
-         :ref:`developer setup <setup-documenting>`
+         :ref:`developer setup <setup-dev-environment>`

-      .. _anaconda-packages-table:
+      .. _concepts-packages-table:

-      .. csv-table:: :ref:`conda:concept-conda-package` in :term:`AAAAAA`
+      .. csv-table:: :ref:`conda:concept-conda-package` required for
+         :term:`AAAAAA`
          :header: "Package", "Function", "Setup Phase", "Channel"
          :align: center